tensorflow/models/research/object_detection/g3doc/running_pets.md

 detection holds true for instance segmentation.
 Instance segmentation consists of an object detection model with an additional head that predicts the object mask inside each predicted box once we remove the training and other details.
+Please refer to the section on [Running an Instance Segmentation Model](instance_segmentation.md) for instructions on how to configure a model that predicts masks in addition to object bounding boxes.

 ## What's Next